SpinalHDL/SaxonSoc/README.md

 More details on https://spinalhdl.github.io/SpinalDoc-RTD/SpinalHDL/Libraries/stream.html

-BMB is composed of two streams :
+BMB is composed of two mandatory streams :
-- cmd : to carry requests, (read, write + data)
+- cmd : M->S, to carry requests, (read, write + data)
-- rsp : to carry responses (read + data, write)
+- rsp : M<-S, to carry responses (read + data, write)

+and three optional streams to handle memory coherency :
+- inv  : M<-S, for the interconnect to ask a master to invalidate a portion of memory
+- ack  : M->S, for the master to notify the interconnect that an invalidation is now effective
+- sync : M<-S, for the interconnect to notify a master which issued a write that the given write is now observable by all other masters

 The cmd stream is consquantly composed of the following signals